 Home » Things to know »

-With a management system, you can automatically switch all devices on and off to reduce running times and power consumption!
+With a management system, you can automate turning all devices on and off to reduce run times and power consumption!

-There are some devices, such as printers or copiers and even coffee machines, that consume energy even when they are “switched off”, i.e. in standby mode.
+There are some devices, such as printers or copiers to coffee machines, which still consume energy even when “switched off”, i.e. in stand-by mode.

-Individually, this may not be much, but here, the consumption adds up just because of the number of devices.
+Individually, this may not be much, but here, too, consumption adds up simply due to the number of devices.

-Consider how many people from your staff switch off their computers but not their monitors when they leave their workplaces.
+Consider how many people in your college turn off their computers but not their monitors when they leave their workstations.

-Especially in media technology installations, you cannot and do not want to switch all devices off and on manually.
-The personnel costs that arise in this way may exceed the savings.
+Especially in media technology installations, one cannot and does not want to switch all devices off and on manually.
+The personnel costs incurred in this way may exceed the savings.

-- Control devices from different manufacturers and switch them off when they are not needed, thereby effectively saving electricity
+- Control devices from different manufacturers and switch them off when they are not needed, thus effectively saving power

-- Various control options, everything can be switched off and on manually at the touch of a button, little personnel costs
+- various control options, everything can be switched off and on manually at the push of a button, little personnel effort

-- Calendar functions and automatisms, set times for switching, as well as any exceptions to these times
+- Calendar functions and automatisms, fixed times for switching, as well as any exceptions to these times.

-With our NeuroomNet control system, the systems can be switched on automatically during opening hours and then switched off again.
-If there are 25 exhibits of this kind in the museum, the electricity costs amount to approx. 9.750 € per year for 10 hours of operation per day.
+With our NeuroomNet control system, the systems can be switched on automatically during opening hours and switched off again afterwards.
+If there are 25 exhibits of this type in the museum, the electricity costs amount to approx. 9,750 € for a running time of 10 h per day per year.

-But if the systems are not switched on automatically but run 24 hours a day, additional costs of up to 14.625 € per year can arise, which could have been avoided!
+But if the systems are not switched automatically, but run 24 hours a day, additional costs of up to 14,625 € per year can result, which could have been avoided!

 Structure